BoettigerLab/protocols/ProbeMaking.md

   2. Run reactions on a Real-Time (RT) PCR machine, stopping the reaction for each tube while it is still in the exponential growth phase (i.e., before it reaches saturation).
 A calibration run may be necessary to identify when this will happen.
 PCR protocol:
 	1. Incubate at 98°C for 3 minutes.
 	2. Incubate at 98°C for 5 seconds.
+	3. Incubate at 65°C for 10 seconds.
+	4. Incubate at 72°C for 14 seconds.
+	5. Image progress
-	3. Incubate at 72°C for 20 seconds.
+	6. Incubate at 72°C for 8 seconds.
-	4. Cycle through steps 2.1.2 and 2.1.3 approximately 15-25 times.
+	7. Cycle through steps 2.1.2 and 2.1.6 approximately 15-28 times.

-  3. Recommended: validate PCR reaction by running 2 µl out on a 2% agarose borax gel.
+  3. OPTIONAL: validate PCR reaction by running 2 µl out on a 2% agarose borax gel.
 	1. Dissolve 2 g agarose in 100 ml borax solution by boiling for 30 seconds.
 	2. Cast the hot solution and let sit until gelled.
 	3. A satisfying result will feature a single band, which will be more likely to happen if the PCR reaction does not saturate.
-	4. If amplification fails, try 3-step PCR with an annealing temperature of 60-70C.
+	4. If amplification fails, try altering annealing conditions.

 #### PCR cleanup (50 µl reaction)
   1. In a 1.5 ml tube, add 350 μL Zymo DNA binding buffer to ~50 μL of PCR product.